Experts reveal that there are actually 5 types of diabetes

 1. Type 1 diabetes

-This type of diabetes is believed to be due to an autoimmunity condition.
+Researchers believe this type of diabetes is due to an autoimmunity condition.
 As per the University of California, about 10 percent individuals suffer from type 1 diabetes.

 In this condition, the body is unable to make enough insulin or only makes a small amount.
 But because of the autoimmunity factor, your body destroys the insulin-producing cells.
 And this damage is permanent.